prisms-center/CASMcode_crystallography/python/doc/examples/prim/strain.rst

 Simple cubic with strain DoF
 ----------------------------

-This example constructs the prim for simple cubic crystal system with strain DoF, using the Green-Lagrange strain metric.
+This example constructs the prim for simple cubic crystal system with strain degrees of freedom (DoF), using the Green-Lagrange strain metric.

 To construct this prim, the following must be specified: